-"I wrote down all the details," Kumar assured him with a smile, and then Morgan, attempting to bring his two 'bosses' together.
-"With your signatures," he continued, pointing to Leona at the other side of the room summoning her to come over and show the two now near sighted moguls proof of such from a briefcase filled with newly signed transfers of property and rights.
+"I wrote down all the details of what you and the other gentlemen and Lady, decided on," Kumar assured Richter and then Morgan, attempting to bring his two 'bosses' together.
+"Which requires verification of your signatures to make it happen!"
+He summoned Leona to come over and show the two now near sighted moguls proof of such from a briefcase filled with newly signed transfers of property and rights.

-"Yeah...I've been so used to signing things today, that one of my three arms are very tires," double-visioned Kunstler commented.
+"Yeah...I've been so used to signing things today, that one of my three arms are very tired," double-visioned Kunstler commented.
 "What did I sign anyway, Emmmerstttton?" he slurred out of the side of his mouth to Morgan.

-"What my trusted apprentice Mister Patel drew up," King of the now sandbox rather than castle Morgan proclaimed as he swayed back and forth.
+"What my trusted apprentice Mister Patel drew up," king of the now sandbox rather than castle Morgan proclaimed as he swayed back and forth.